Private Health Insurance Rebate Tiers

 What’s the rebate on Private Health Insurance?

 The Government Rebate is the amount the Australian Government contributes to your private health insurance premiums.
 It reduces the out-of-pocket cost of premiums for policyholders and is income-tested so that the more you earn, the lower your rebate is.
-The Government reviews this rebate independently of health funds and adjusts it annually on 1 April.

 It’s adjusted because of a few variables.
 With rising medical costs and an ageing population, health insurance premiums can increase, and the federal government wants to control how much it spends on the rebate, so it is indexed every year.